Can Methadone Be Addictive?

 Methadone Addiction Is on the Rise in the US

-In 2000, there were about 1,200 methadone treatment facilities, typically called methadone clinics.
 Because this is a potent opioid drug, which lasts for up to two days depending on the dose, methadone is highly regulated.
 The Drug Enforcement Administration (DEA) lists it as a Schedule II medication, like other prescription opioid painkillers, because it is both highly addictive and very useful in some medical applications.
 Methadone remains active in the body, easing pain and withdrawal symptoms, for 24-36 hours, depending on how much of the drug is taken and how tolerant one’s body is to opioids.
 When using methadone to taper off heroin or opioid abuse, most addiction specialists recommend that a person remain on this form of medication for at least 12 months.

 Methadone is a synthetic narcotic derived from morphine, so it has many effects that are similar to other opioid drugs.
 Because it has been added to the list of accepted Medicaid prescription drugs in several states, it is not only used to taper those struggling with heroin abuse off this short-acting, potent narcotic, but it is also used to ease chronic pain or severe pain from terminal illnesses.
 Access to the drug outside of methadone clinics, which regulated the dispensation of methadone in the United States for decades, has increased the diversion and abuse of this drug, leading to a rapid increase in overdoses and deaths associated with the substance.